Day 22: Chamonix - 9th September

 Picnic dinner of salmon and salad

-The streets are almost deserted at 2pm when we arrive.
-In previous years, we've visited Chamonix in the peak summer season on June and July but in early September, all French schools have resumed after the summer holidays, and the tourists won't flood back until the ski season at the end of the year.
-It's easy enough to find our Hotel Le Morgane, on the east side of L'Arve and just 400 metres south of the Chamonix centre.
-We've already read on booking.com that the room won't be ready til 4pm, which makes sense since we didn't have to leave our Argentiere Hotel until 11.30am.
-Typically the French eat late and sleep late.
-But the staff are very helpful, and we can change our shoes, use the WiFi booking refuges and hotels ahead before stashing the backpacks in the store room and heading downtown Chamonix for a few hours.
+We arrive in Chamonix at 2pm and the streets are almost deserted.
+In early September, French schools resume after the summer holidays and tourists won't flood back until the ski season at the end of the year.
+It's easy to find our Hotel Le Morgane on the east side of L'Arve and just 400 metres south of Chamonix centre.
+We've already seen on booking.com that the room won't be ready til 4pm.
+But the staff are very helpful and we can change our shoes, use the WiFi to book refuges and hotels ahead before stashing our backpacks in the store room and heading downtown to Chamonix centre for a few hours.

-It's still deserted, and my favourite Sports Store, Snells is also empty.
-The handle on Ian's trekking pole has come loose and he's already had one lot of glue come unstuck so they might be able to help.
-The young guy behind the counter is very helpful and is amused when I tell him we'd bought it at this store 9 years ago in 2005 - not that we expected it to be under warranty, but more to let him know we were loyal customers.
+My favourite Sports Store, Snells, is empty.
+The handle on Ian's trekking pole has come loose and he's had one lot of glue come unstuck, and they might be able to re-glue it.
+The young guy behind the counter is very helpful and is amused when I tell him we'd bought these Leki poles at this store 9 years ago in 2005 - not that we expected it to be under warranty, but more to let him know we were loyal customers.

 He kindly offered to try some different glue, so we left it there to pick up later.
-Time to check out the Casino - another chain of supermarkets in France.
-The shop is just around the corner and it's worth checking out what they have - cold beer for example - before we return later to buy a picnic dinner and lunches for 3 days.
-The outside of the store has racks of fruit and vegetables on display and the pigeons are busy eating grapes - very tolerant are the French, and as usual, the owners take their dogs into any store.
+We check out the Casino - a chain of supermarkets in France.
+The shop is just around the corner and it's worth finding out what they have - cold beer for example - before we return later to buy a picnic dinner and lunches for 3 days.
+The outside of the store has racks of fruit and vegetables on display and the pigeons are busy eating the grapes - very tolerant are the French, and it’s common for owners take their dogs into any store.

-It's 4pm and time to head back to the hotel as our room will be ready by now.
+It's 4pm when we head back to the hotel.
 It's starting to rain.
-And yes, our room is ready and it's magnificent - all modern with a big kingsize bed, LCD TV, and even a jug for tea and coffee.
-It was probably such a good deal because it's off season in the French Alps.
-We're no sooner in and settled, when the storm rolls down the valley and the rain pelts down - almost sleet like.
-Within minutes the L'Arve across from our room is gushing.
-It rains for 2 hrs, but we need to go back to get Ian's trekking pole and do our shopping before 7pm so after borrowing 2 umbrellas from the hotel, off we go.
+Our room is ready and it's magnificent - all modern with a kingsize bed, LCD TV, and a jug for tea and coffee.
+It was probably such a good deal because it's now off season.
+We're no sooner in when a storm rolls in and rain buckets down outside.
+Within minutes, L'Arve is a gushing torrent.
+It rains for 2 hrs, but we need to go back to get Ian's pole and do our shopping before 7pm .
+So after borrowing 2 umbrellas from the hotel, off we go in the rain.

-The Snell's assistant has done a great job of glueing the handle back on the pole.
-We also buy a gas can for the next leg of the walk, and I buy a super light weight poncho, more as a back pack cover for light drizzle, as my big poncho is such a pain to get in and out for light rain.
-Next is the Casino Supermarket - France is at least 30% cheaper than Switzerland.
-We leave with smoked salmon, dried hams, tomatoes, mace, cheeses, butter, French bread and of course two cold beers, a half bottle of red and some chocolate.
-Time to celebrate the end of our Zermatt to Chamonix walk of 236k and average of almost 20k per day.
+The Snell's assistant has done a great job glueing the cork handle back on the pole.
+We also buy a gas can for the next leg of the walk, and I buy a super light weight poncho, more as a back pack cover for light drizzle, as my big poncho is a pain to get out just for light rain.
+Next stop is the Casino Supermarket - France groceries are at least 30% cheaper than Switzerland.
+We leave with smoked salmon, dried hams, tomatoes, mace, cheeses, butter, French bread, two cold beers, a half bottle of red and chocolate.
+Time to celebrate the end of our Zermatt to Chamonix walk of 236k at an average of almost 20k per day.

 The beer is really cold, and it goes well with the smoked salmon and salad.
-There's a fridge in the room and we re-arrange their mini-bar to fit our stuff in.
-Time to relax and read up on tomorrow.
+There's a fridge and we re-arrange their mini-bar to fit in our stuff.
+Time to relax and read up on tomorrow before bed at 9pm.

 Created by Jan and Ian Somers in Sandvox